Klagarge/BachelorThesis-OTSecurity/02-main/attacks/spoofing.typ

 } // END OF HEADER

 = Spoofing  <subj:attack-spoofing>
-This attack is escpecially in the context of network security.
-A spoofing attack is when an attack can impersonnate another device.
-This attack is mainly use in combination of other attacks.
-For example it's escpecially used on wifi communication with fake wifi hotspot.
+This attack is especially in the context of network security.
+A spoofing attack is when an attack can impersonate another device.
+This attack is mainly used in combination of other attacks.
+For example, it's especially used for Wi-Fi communication with fake Wi-Fi hotspot.
-This attack is less interresting in the context of OT security.
-We won't takl more about this attack in the followinf pages.
+This attack is less interesting in the context of OT security.
+We won't take more about this attack in the following pages.